FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Nutirents_Income_Eductation_Ethnicitites.html %}

-Combining the former observations, in the next step we will look into an areas alcohol consumption in relation to its inhabitants wealth and ethnic make up.
-A relationship that, not to spoil, but rather to cock Chekhov's gun, can be observed in multiple models we used in analysis.
+Combining the former observations, in the next step we can look into an areas alcohol consumption in a joint relation of its inhabitants wealth and ethnic make up.
+We can observe a clear trend, which is most strongly in cases, where both attributes increase jointly.

 {% include 3D_Plot_White_Median_Income_Alcohol.html %}

-Interesting, especially in this context is that, if we divide the data up into the consumption of specific types of products consumed in an area, thus into wine, beer and spirits.
+Interesting, especially in this context is that, if we divide alcohol consumption up into the different types of alcohol containing products, thus into wine and spirits.
 We can see the summit line previously observed only to re-occur in regard to wine consumption, while the pattern is nearly inverted for consumption of spirits.

 {% include 3D_Multi_Plot_Spirits_Wine.html %}